MrDanielHarka/note-app/docs/project/documentation.md

 - Jozsef Biro ([https://github.com/bjozsef02](https://github.com/bjozsef02))
 - Daniel Harka ([https://github.com/MrDanielHarka](https://github.com/MrDanielHarka))

 The C# and database part of this documentation was written by Jozsef, the frontend and backend part was written by Daniel.
-All the rest was written by both.
+All the rest was written together.

 [Top ↑](#top)